elmodos/ios-swift-extensions/README.md

-This repo contains y frequesntly reused classes and extensions for iOS development.
+This repo contains my frequesntly reused classes and extensions for iOS development.